-During an enema, people insert fluid into the rectum to soften stool and flush out the contents of the bowel out of the body.
-An enema can take a few minutes to begin working, but a person should stay near a toilet for roughly one hour.
+During an enema, people insert fluid into the rectum to soften stool and flush out the contents of their bowels.
+An enema can take a few minutes to begin working, but a person should stay near a toilet for roughly 1 hour.

 Enemas can begin to work after a few minutes, but people may need to use the bathroom more than once for the next hour.

 In this article, we discuss how long it takes for an enema to work and how to use one.

-People use an enema, previously called a clyster, to treat various conditions.
+People use an enema, or clyster, to treat various conditions.
 Depending on the reason for the enema, a person may vary:

 Doctors may prescribe an enema to clear the lower half of the large bowel before a diagnostic test or for other medical purposes.

-Some people will use an enema on a regular basis because they believe it enables general health benefits through detoxification.
+Some people will use an enema regularly because they believe it enables general health benefits through detoxification.

-It is best to check with a doctor before using an enema, as people have varying needs, and different products do not suit everyone.
+It is best to check with a doctor before using an enema, as people have varying needs, and not all products suit everyone.

 According to the Canadian Society of Intestinal Research, medicinal uses include: